 Because of the global spread of COVID-19, many people have started to believe that copper can actually kill COVID-19 upon contact.
 If it works for other kinds of microbes, it should work for something as complicated as the coronavirus too, right?

 Unfortunately, it’s a lot more complicated than that.
 It will take much more than a common metallic element like copper to take down something as complex as the COVID-19 pandemic.

 Copper Development Association Inc. released a public statement in response to the overwhelming notion that copper can successfully “kill” the COVID-19 virus.
-Following that line of logic, Copper Zap should probably do so as well.
+Following that line of logic, some might assume the Copper Zap should probably do so as well.